browserengineering/book/book/embeds.md

 [global-object]: https://developer.mozilla.org/en-US/docs/Glossary/Global_object

-But that only works if we consider every frame *cross-origin* from all of the others.
-Two frames that have the same origin each get a global namespace for their scripts, but they can access each other's frames through, for example, the [`parent` attribute][window-parent] on their `Window`.^[There are various other APIs; see the related exercise.]
+But that only works if we consider every frame *cross-origin* to all of the others.
+That's not right, becuase two frames that have the same origin each get a global namespace for their scripts, but they can access each other's frames through, for example, the [`parent` attribute][window-parent] on their `Window`.^[There are various other APIs; see the related exercise.]
 For example, JavaScript in a same-origin child frame can access the `document` object for the DOM of its parent frame like this:

     console.log(window.parent.document)